X

 • You can borrow against your increased equity and not sell at all.

-Finally, the mortgage interest deduction, for those who itemize, makes owning more appealing by allowing homeowners to deduct the allowable interest they pay on their mortgage from their taxable income.
+Finally, the mortgage interest deduction, for those who itemize, can make owning more appealing by allowing homeowners to deduct the allowable interest they pay on their mortgage from their taxable income.

 Real estate investing can be leveraged